michael-simons/biking2/README.md

     biking2.gpsBabel = path/to/gpsbabel/binary

 GPSBabel is available for all major operating systems, including windows.
 So please check if it's available on your platform if biking2 doesn't compile for you.

+Also you should use the provided `mvnw` respectively `mvnw.cmd` script for building.
+If not, you need to export the following Java opts:

+    --add-opens java.base/sun.nio.ch=ALL-UNNAMED --add-opens java.base/java.io=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED --add-exports java.base/sun.nio.ch=ALL-UNNAMED

 [1]: http://biking.michael-simons.eu
 [2]: http://biking.michael-simons.eu/about